Three new cancer treatments available for NHS patients in Scotland

 Another targeted cancer drug, daratumumab (Darzalex), has been recommended for adult patients with multiple myeloma who have had one previous treatment only.

-This is after a clinical trial showed that adding daratumumab helped patients live around 10 months longer on average than those just taking lenalidomide and dexamethasone, an alternative combination treatment.
+This is after clinical trial results showed that adding daratumumab helped patients live around 10 months longer on average than those just taking lenalidomide and dexamethasone, an alternative combination treatment.

-Daratumumab with bortezomib and dexamethasone was made available for certain NHS patients in the rest of the UK in April.
+Daratumumab with bortezomib and dexamethasone was made available for some NHS patients in the rest of the UK in April.

 New chemo for leukaemia